Revisiting the first-order QCD phase transition in dense strong interaction matter: Phase structure in first-order QCD transitions

 In short, we arrive at a QCD phase diagram shown in \Cref{fig:phase-diagram}, where the phase boundaries of first-order transitions are defined by the boundaries for $I$ phase at different temperatures, which is shown as the grey area in the figure.
 It is found that the $\mu_B$ width between the two phase boundaries gets increased when temperature $T$ decreases.
 In turn, the spinodal region gets larger at lower $T$, which also indicates that the supercooling and overheating effects shall get enhanced.
 Together, the state-of-the-art results of the chiral crossover line calculated from lattice QCD~\cite{Borsanyi:2020fev,HotQCD:2018pds} and the functional QCD approaches (DSE:~\cite{Gao:2020fbl,Gunkel:2021oya}, functional renormalisation group - fRG:~\cite{Fu:2019hdw}) are also put in.
 We also mark out the state-of-the-art estimates for the CEP location as the colored dots in \Cref{fig:phase-diagram}, which are given by direct calculations in the functional approaches from the literatures listed above.
 In turn, the present work is within these up-to-date computational frameworks of functional QCD, which does not provide a new estimate on the location of CEP.

-Notice that the phase boundary with a lower $\mu_B$ are getting close to the region for the nuclear liquid-gas phase transition, we expect that the baryonic degrees of freedom can play a crucial role during the first-order QCD phase transition at very low $T$~\cite{Gao:2025kzk,Fukushima:2023wnl}.
-With this consideration, we only provide the results down to $T=30\,$MeV within the present DSE truncation scheme, and the impact of emergent baryons will be incorporated in future works.
-We also note that we have left out the possible new phases in QCD at high density such as the spatial modulations (moats or inhomogeneity), color superconductivity and so on, which reflect the possibility of novel condensates and emergent degrees of freedom above the onset regime of CEP.
+Notice that the phase boundary with a lower $\mu_B$ are getting close to the region for the nuclear liquid-gas phase transition.
+Within the present DSE truncation scheme, the liquid-gas phase transition is not incorporated as the emergent hadronic degrees of freedom at high density have not been explicitly included.
+The investigation on the latter aspect is still preliminary in functional approaches, see e.g.~\cite{Gao:2025kzk,Fukushima:2023wnl}, and a fully systematic evaluation on that in QCD is planned in future works.
+As we shall see in the next Section, this shall leave an impact on the predictions of thermodynamic properties for the cold and dense strong interaction matter.
+Typically, the phase diagram in the temperature--baryon-density ($n_B$) plane is qualitatively different at low temperature between the case that one includes or excludes the emergence of liquid-gas phase transition.
+A phenomenological incorporation of the liquid-gas phase transition will be put forward in the next section, where its impact is also discussed.
+We also note that we have left out the possible new phases in QCD at high density such as the spatial modulations (moats or inhomogeneity), color superconductivity and so on, which indicate the possibility of novel condensates and emergent degrees of freedom above the onset regime of CEP.
 The incorporation on these rich phase structures is beyond the scope of this work.
 Here we would like to simply focus on the observed spinodal decomposition in the chiral and confinement-deconfinement phase structure of \textit{homogeneous} strong interaction matter, and then discuss its impact on the thermodynamic observables, which are presented in the following Section.
-Besides, by further incorporating a phenomenological description of the bulk inhomogeneity between the two phases during the first order phase transition, the present knowledge allows us to investigate the formation of bubbles in dense nuclear matter.
+Besides, by further incorporating a phenomenological description of the bulk inhomogeneity between the two phases during the first order phase transition, the present knowledge allows us to investigate the formation of bubbles in dense strong interaction matter.